 The typical yearly salary for Health Specialties Professors is somewhere between $43,370 and $208,000.

 Health Specialties Professors who work in Hawaii, California, or Washington, make the highest salaries.

-How much do Health Specialties Professors make in different U.S. states?
+How much do Health Specialties Professors make in each U.S. state?

 |State||Annual Mean Salary|